northeastern-rc/rc-public-documentation/docs/source/software/conda.md

 1. To load anaconda, type `module load anaconda3/2022.05`.
 1. To create your environment, type `conda create --prefix=/work/groupname/username/<yourenvironmentname> python=3.11 anaconda`, where \<yourenvironmentname> is the name you want to give your environment.
 Tip: to see a list of all of your conda environments, type `conda info -e`.
 1. Follow the prompts to complete the Conda install.
 1. To activate your Conda environment, type `source activate <yourenvironmentname>/`.
-You can also use `conda activate `, though you may have to initilize conda first with `conda init `.
-Note, when using the `--prefix` to create your environment you will need to have a forward slash when activating the environment.
-If you are trying to activate your environment from a location other than the '--prefix' directory location you will have to run 'source activate' with the whole path i.e., `source activate /work/groupname/username/<yourenvironmentname>`.
+You can also use `conda activate `, though you may have to initilize conda first with `conda init `, and `conda activate` is not availble for all versions of the anaconda modules availble on Discovery.
+Note, when using `--prefix` to create your environment you will need to have a forward slash at the end of your environment name when activating the environment.
+If you are trying to activate your environment from a location other than the `--prefix` directory location you will have to run `source activate` with the whole path i.e., `source activate /work/<groupname>/<username>/<yourenvironmentname>`.
-1. You will notice that once your conda environment is activated your command line prompt has been modified with the full path of the environment, e.g., `(/work/groupname/username/newconda2) [username@c2001 dirname]$`.
-To You can clear this up by running the command: ``conda config --set env_prompt '({name}) '`` which will modify your .condarc file to only show the active envrionments name and not its full path: (newconda2) [username@c2000 dirname]$
+1. You will notice that once your conda environment is activated your command line prompt has been modified with the full path of the environment, e.g., `(/work/<groupname>/<username>/newconda2) [username@c2001 dirname]$`.
+To You can clear this up by running the command: ``conda config --set env_prompt '({name}) '`` which will modify your .condarc file to only show the active envrionments name and not its full path: `(newconda2) [username@c2000 dirname]$`
 1. With your Conda environment activated you can install a specific package with `conda install [package]`.
 1. To deactivate the current, active Conda environment, type `conda deactivate`.
 1. To delete a Conda environment and all of its related packages, type `conda remove -n <yourenvironmentname> --all`.